 \subsubsection{Motion sensing}

-Vicon's Vero motion capture system is used to sense the pose of T1's trunk, the table, and the ball, a tracking accuracy of 5 mm at 150 Hz.
-Fifteen near-infrared cameras track four reflective spherical markers on the robot and the table.
+Vicon's Vero motion-capture system is used to sense the pose of T1's trunk, the table, and the ball, with a tracking accuracy of 5 mm at 150 Hz.
+Fifteen near-infrared cameras track reflective spherical markers on the robot and the table.
 Six small pieces of retro-reflective tape are attached to a TT ball in a symmetric pattern, and are sensed by the Vicon system as a cluster of markers.